-Collin College's comprehensive master plan calls for developing programs to train future employees for high-need, high growth and high wage.

-- high-growth and high-wage occupations in North Texas. - Industries like construction, advanced manufacturing, HVAC, automotive service technician, collision repair, and health care are booming in Collin County. - Students will be educated for careers and can graduate without incurring high student loan debt. - Strategic partnerships with local school districts will expand dual credit and career and technology education programs without duplicate costs. - High school students will be able to enroll in dual credit CTE programs and graduate with industry-recognized certifications and college credits toward an associate of applied science degree.
+- A new pipeline of workers is needed to fill occupations that are expected to grow by 20 percent or more. - Collin College's comprehensive master plan calls for developing programs to train future employees for high- need, high-growth and high-wage occupations in North Texas. - Industries like construction, advanced manufacturing, HVAC, automotive service technician, collision repair, and health care are booming in Collin County. - Students will be educated for careers and can graduate without incurring high student loan debt. - Strategic partnerships with local school districts will expand dual credit and career and technology education programs without duplicate costs. - High school students will be able to enroll in dual credit CTE programs and graduate with industry-recognized certifications and college credits toward an associate of applied science degree.